-The SEO Difficulty is the major metric of a keyword when performing a keyword research.
+The SEO Difficulty is the major metric of a keyword when performing a keyword research in KWFinder.
 The higher the value, the harder is to compete with others on the market using that keyword.

-It is calculated immediately and in real-time, exactly when you request to analyse a keyword or click on one of the suggested keywords in the list below.
-Many of them could have the SEO Difficulty cached even before, it depends on the term itself.
-If there’s no historical data, specifically for niche keywords, you will need to click on it to be calculated in real-time.
-Accordingly, it depends on the geographical and language settings.
+The SEO Difficulty is calculated in real-time when you request to analyze a keyword or click on one of the keyword suggestions.
+Many keywords have the SEO Difficulty cached from previous searches.
+If there’s no data, specifically for niche keywords, click on them to get a real-time value.

 How is the SEO Difficulty calculated?